DineshKumar748/sales-data-analysis/README.md

 ---

 ## Conclusion
-This project demonstrates a complete data analysis workflowÑfrom raw data cleaning to visualization and insight generationÑusing Python and pandas.
+This project demonstrates a complete data analysis workflow – from raw data cleaning to visualization and insight generation – using Python and pandas.
 It reflects practical skills relevant to entry-level data analyst roles.

 ---